micsoder/ot-harjoitustyo/Documentation/functional_requirements.md

 #### Before login
 - [x] When the program is opened, the user is greeted by a login page
 - [x] On the login page, the user can create an account or log in if the user already has an account
+- [x] When creating an account, it checks whether the username or password exists and if not, the creation is successful.
+The user can check the box to become an admin.
 - [x] The user can log in by adding their username and password.
 If the username or password is wrong or cannot be found, then a message about that will appear

 #### After login
 - [x] The user sees the first map page which is the most zoomed-out map view of the game map.
 On the right side of the page, there is a dashboard where information added to the map is viewed.
-- [x] (EDIT: When pressing **add zone** button on the bar, the user can add a new zone.)
-By mouse left-clicking, the map view zooms in on the particular place where the mouse is, and by mouse right-clicking, the map view zooms out.
+- [x] When pressing **add zone** button on the bar, the user can add a new zone.
-- [x] (EDIT: When pressing **show zones** on the bar, the user can choose which zone to show by selecting a zone from the dropdown menu.)
-By ctrl + right-click on a specific spot on the map, a drop-down menu appears which states the objects that can be added to the map on that location.
+- [x] When pressing **show zones** on the bar, the user can choose which zone to show by selecting a zone from the dropdown menu.
-- [x] Go back button which returns to the parent map page.
+- [x] **Go back** button returns to the parent map page.
 Example object that can be added to the map:
   * Information about a certain place
   * A short story/ lore about a location